 - Nationwide Open Meeting circuit

-- National Championships held annually in the UK, Holland and Australia
+- Events held in the UK, Holland and other EU Counties.

 - National Inland Water Championship held annually in the UK